-Mentors agree to receive an invitation and join a Facebook group created specifically for the project to share relevant information.
-They also agree to volunteer their time for the project (each meeting should last at least two hours), even though no compensation for this is involved.
+Mentors agree to volunteer their time for the project, even though no compensation for this is involved.
 They also do not expect any benefit from the people they are mentoring.

-Mentors have the right to terminate their participation in the project at any time by notifying the organisers in writing at least three days before the next scheduled meeting with the mentee.
+Mentors have the right to terminate their participation in the project at any time by notifying the organisers in writing or calling to +370 614 79 283.

-Productive meetings with a mentor at least twice a month, or more often if possible.
+Productive meetings with a mentor.
 While mentors may know how to help, the issues that are discussed during the meeting will depend on what you want to talk about.
 We suggest thinking through your questions in advance and sharing them with your mentor before the meeting so that he or she can be better prepared.

 “I’m very lucky to be the first “BeFriend Vilnius” mentor who was matched with my mentee soon after the launch of the programme and I became very excited to meet my mentee Iryna.
 When I contacted her, she was still on her way to Lithuania and I started to worry if I would be able to provide sufficient help this way and able to meet her needs and expectations.
 However, when our communication started, I quickly sensed what an intelligent and kind person Iryna is.
 When we finally met in person for the first time, she said that the only support she really needs is to have someone to walk and talk with from time to time.
 This really reassured me and gave me great confidence – thank you Iryna for being so positively simple.
 Becoming a "BeFriend Vilnius" mentor exceeded my expectations - I've met a great person who I am now very happy to call my friend.”Kristina Lieponė I Mentor